jhpce-jhu/jhpce_mkdocs/docs/help/external.md

   - jeffrey
 ---

-# External References
+# External Guides

 The World Wide Web has been of incalculable benefit to humanity.
 We owe [Sir Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) an enormous debt of gratitude.

+!!!
+Tip
     If you have suggestions for this page, please send the link(s) and your reasons for nominating it/them to bitsupport.

 ## CAVEAT EMPTOR